 There is a severe impact on local employment and livelihood due to the influx.

 The major findings are as follows:

-- Directly affected 34 village in Ukhia where the population is 58,000 and that is 28% of total population of the Upazila. (source: Ukhia Union Parishad). - 40% of them (23,000+) are day-labor [estimated in FGD] who depends on their daily-earned wages. - Wage decreased from 400-500 to 200-250 (50% decreased).

-- There are 600 fisher folk families in Ukhia, 76% of their total income is on fishing in Naf river (stopped for Myanmar military shooting) - Livestock grazing + firewood collection stopped in forest for the host community, causing increased household expenditure. - Cows and goats lost/ stolen - Price of firewood increased from 250 to 400 Tk/Maund - Transport cost increased 20% [compared to Aug 2017] - House rent increased 30-40% - As a result, poverty is increasing among the host communities.
+- Directly affected 34 villages in Ukhia where the population is 58,000 and that is 28% of total population of the Upazila. (source: Ukhia Union Parishad). - 40% of them (23,000+) are day-labor [estimated in FGD] who depends on their daily-earned wages. - Wage decreased from 400-500 to 200-250 (50% decreased). - There are 600 fisher folk families in Teknaf, 76% of their total income is on fishing in Naf river and now it is stopped for Myanmar military shooting. - Livestock grazing + firewood collection stopped in forest for the host community, causing increased household expenditure. - Cows and goats are being lost/ stolen. - Price of firewood increased from 250 to 400 Tk/Maund. - Transport cost increased 20% [compared to Aug 2017].